hawkore/mule4-spring-boot-starter/README.md

 #### Build fails: mule-runtime-impl-bom not found when I try to package my Spring Boot application using starter-ce

-For some Mule Community versions, MuleSoft does not release to public maven repositories the Mule Runtime BOM.
+For some Mule CE versions, MuleSoft does not release the Mule Runtime BOM to public maven repositories.

-You can solve it in two ways:
+There are two ways to solve this:

 - The easy one, add **Hawkore's public maven repository** to your Spring Boot application's pom.xml file:
      ```xml